1dv031/syllabus/examination/part_1/examination.md

 Below are the instructions for the written examinations.
-Please note that you need to complete both the seminars and the written examinations to pass the course.
+Please note that you need to complete both the seminars, the written examinations and peer review reports to pass the course.

 ## Examination 1 - Computer Networks

 For this examination you are expected to produce a written report of between 800-1000 words.
-Report should be submitted as a PDF no later than **18:00 March 29th**.
-Details on how to submit will come soon.
+The report should be published on internet (preferably as a Google Doc) as a PDF no later than **18:00 March 30th**.
 Please note that the report should be written in **English**.
+Put the URL to the report in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1uATMAwxdPm9tbzKcopdJ-HLte7VGXkgEjjEyTN5UgIc/edit#gid=1498161455)

 ### Content of the report